AdobeDocs/experience-manager-learn.en/help/cloud-service/developing/extensibility/content-fragments/example-extensions/bulk-property-update.md

 ## Adobe I/O Runtime action

-An AEM extension App Builder app can define or user 0 or many Adobe I/O Runtime actions.
+An AEM extension App Builder app can define or use 0 or many Adobe I/O Runtime actions.
 Adobe Runtime actions should be responsible work that requires interacting with AEM, or other Adobe web services.

 In this example app, the Adobe I/O Runtime action - which uses the default name `generic` - is responsible for: